Property curbs prompting developers, especially smaller players, to rethink strategy: Experts

 “What happened shows that the measures have pushed a lot of developers to re-work their sums and rejig their strategies, but I think most of them that have acquired land will most likely want to hold on to what they have,” said Mr Sim.
 “Because as a developer, your biggest raw material is land.”

-Instead, developers will likely turn to becoming more selective when adding to their land bank, scrutinising sites for their size, location and price expectations, experts added.
+Instead, developers will likely become more selective when adding to their land bank, scrutinising sites for their size, location and price expectations, experts added.

 “When the developers think about bidding for a site, they have to consider an extra ABSD and higher interest expense over the next few years.
 Even if your site is very attractive, they are very likely to bargain for a lower price because these eat into their expected profits,” said Mr Ku.